 Async/await in Node.js

-In this article we'll be discussing how to use the async/await keywords when working with asynchronous Node.js code.
+How to use async/await when working with asynchronous Node.js code.

 From callbacks to promises

-In a previous article we have discussed why promises are a great addition to the JavaScript language.
+In a previous article we covered why promises are a great addition to JavaScript.

 Making promises even better